 By using Makaton with children from a very young age (babies) they become able to communicate their needs when they are not yet able to speak.

-This helps them to become less frustrated when they are in the process of developing their language because they still are able to share their needs and thoughts with you.
+This helps them to become less frustrated when they are in the process of developing their language because they still can share their needs and thoughts with you.

-In this way, Makaton can be very helpful for children who are able to speak in their own language but not able to speak the language of your setting yet.
+In this way, Makaton can be very helpful for children who can speak in their own language but are not able to speak the language of your setting yet.